komuw/sewer/docs/DNS-Propagation.md

 According to [Let's Encrypt](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) it can take up to an hour.
 Depends on the DNS service.
 Some provide a way to check that your changes are fully propagated to all their servers.
 With many, however, you just have to wait.
+But be sure you wait long enough, because Let's Encrypt DOES NOT implement automatic or triggered retry of a failed authorization - you have to restart the [same] order or else start all over again.

 Sewer provides a flexible _delay until actually published_ mechanism through three optional driver parameters, `prop_delay`, `prop_timeout`, `prop_sleep_times`, and the [`unpropagated` method](unpropagated).
 Let's see how they're used in various circumstances.

-### No API support, no reliable way to check: just delay
+## No API support, no reliable way to check: just delay

 If you can't check that the TXT records are fully published, then all you can do is delay for a while.
 Perhaps the DNS service will suggest a safe